MASTERCLASS WITH JASON ALEXANDER

-The Lighthouse Film Festival on Long Beach Island, NJ is more than just a film festival, but a unique beach-centric experience like no other.
-Join us for the sun, the sea and the cinema.
-An event that was recognized twice by MovieMaker magazine as one of "The 25 Coolest Film Festivals in the World" (2018, 2020).
+The Lighthouse International Film Festival on Long Beach Island, New Jersey is not only a world-class film festival, but also a unique cultural beach-centric experience like no other.
+LIFF was recognized twice by MovieMaker magazine as one of "The 25 Coolest Film Festivals in the World" (2018, 2020).

-The 16th edition of the festival will take place on June 5-9, 2024.
-Beyond extraordinary screenings of new buzzing films from Sundance, SXSW, Toronto, Berlin, Cannes, Venice, etc, LIFF offers engaging panels, networking events, and masterclasses.
-Elevating the festival experience, our epic beach and bayside catered parties make for a weekend of fun on the beach, uniting filmmakers from the United States and around the world.
+The 18th edition of the festival will take place on June 10-14, 2026.
+In addition to extraordinary screenings of hot new films from Sundance, SXSW, Toronto, Berlin, Cannes, Venice, etc., LIFF also offers engaging panels, masterclasses, and networking events.
+Elevating the festival experience, LBI's epic beach and bayside catered parties make for a weekend of fun, uniting filmmakers from the United States and around the world.

 Located in close proximity to NYC and Philadelphia, LIFF is an ideal destination for both filmmakers and film lovers alike.

-Some of the filmmakers who attended the festival over the years are Academy Award winners Julia Reichert and Steve Bognar (American Factory), Oscar nominees Nisha Pahuja, Guy Nattiv, Tomer Shushan, Jean de Meuron, Joan Stein Schimke, and Raphaela Neihausen; acclaimed filmmakers Niels Arden Oplev, Ondi Timoner, Ellie Fiombi, Jack Sholder, Keith Maitland, Sonia Kennebeck, Lynne Sachs; producers Meredith Kaulfers, Chester Algernal Gordon, Lee Broda, and Jonathan Duffy; programmers Thom Powers and Meira Blaustein, Dan Sullivan; international critics Nathalie Chifflet and Wilfred Okiche as well as film scholars and industry executives.
+Filmmakers who have attended the festival over the years include Academy Award winners Julia Reichert, Steve Bognar, Kim Magnusson, Cynthia Wade and Guy Nattiv; Oscar nominees Nisha Pahuja, Tomer Shushan, Jean de Meuron, Joan Stein Schimke, Kim A. Snyder, Kahane Cooperman and Raphaela Neihausen; critically acclaimed filmmakers Niels Arden Oplev, Elegance Bratton, Ondi Timoner, Nanfu Wang, Kelly O'Sullivan, Ellie Fiombi, Jack Sholder, Keith Maitland, Sonia Kennebeck, and Lynne Sachs; entertainment executives Meredith Kaulfers, Dan O'Meara, Nina Tassler and Kyle Greenberg; producers Chester Algernal Gordon, Lee Broda, and Jonathan Duffy; programmers Thom Powers, Meira Blaustein, and Dan Sullivan; international critics Nathalie Chifflet, Daniel D'Addario and Abbey White.

 SUBMISSIONS AND COMPETITIONS

-LIFF accepts submissions of narrative features, documentaries, shorts, TV/web episodic pilots, surf films, and (high school) student films.
+LIFF accepts submissions of narrative features, documentaries, shorts, genres films (Darkhouse), TV/web series projects, surf films, and high school student films.

 TWO CASH AWARDS INCLUDE: